Girmay abandons Giro after bizarre cork accident

 Despite later returning to enjoy the victory with his team-mates, he was unfit to make the start on Wednesday.

-The Intermarche-Wanty-Gobert rider said he was "OK now" but needed to recover."
+The Intermarche-Wanty-Gobert rider said he was "OK now" but needed to recover.

 "I was a bit sad with what happened with the champagne and my team-mates were a bit afraid," admitted Girmay.